BenjaminBossan/hacking-game/README.md

 # The Hacking Game

-**The Hacking Game** is a browser-based puzzle game inspired by the Cyberpunk 2077 hacking mini game.
+**The Hacking Game** is a browser-based puzzle game inspired by the [Cyberpunk 2077 hacking minigame](https://cyberpunk.fandom.com/wiki/Quickhacking).
 You are a hacker who must breach the firewall of the system by collecting enough points on the grid.
 When you succeed, you move on to the next level with a higher target score.

 ## How to Run the Game